The Pros And Cons Of Commercial Subleasing (+ VIDEO)

 A commercial sublease is a stand-alone agreement between a tenant who already holds a lease to a commercial property (sublessor) and another party who wants to occupy part or all of that commercial property (sublessee).

-There are a few reasons why a business may choose to sublet their premises including to reduce cost, optimise space or as part of a downsizing strategy.
+There are a few reasons why a business may choose to sublet their premises including to reduce cost, optimise space or to consolidate sites.

 The advantages of commercial subleasing

-There are many benefits that come with commercial subleasing.
-Here are just a few…
+There are many benefits that come with commercial subleasing, particularly post-COVID where many businesses are feeling the pinch.

 One of the biggest benefits to commercial subleasing is the cost.